-- (cc) "Performance Goals" means the goal or goals established in writing by the Committee for a Performance Period based on the Performance Criteria.
+(cc) "Performance Goals" means the goal or goals established in writing by the Committee for a Performance Period based on the Performance Criteria.
 Depending on the Performance Criteria used to establish Performance Goals, the Performance Goals may be expressed in terms of overall Company performance, or the performance of a division, Affiliate, or an individual.
-The Performance Goals may be stated in terms of absolute levels or relative to another company or companies or to an index or indices. - (dd) "Performance Period" means one or more periods of time, which may be of varying and overlapping durations, as the Committee may select, over which the attainment of one or more Performance Goals will be measured. - (ee) "Performance Share" means a right granted to a Participant to receive a payment in the form of Stock, the payment of which is contingent upon achieving certain performance goals established by the Committee. - (ff) "Performance Share Unit" means a right granted to a Participant to receive a payment in the form of Stock, cash, or a combination thereof, the payment of which is contingent upon achieving certain performance goals established by the Committee. - (gg) "Plan" means the ON Semiconductor Corporation Amended and Restated Stock Incentive Plan. - (hh) "Restricted Period" means the period during which Restricted Stock or Restricted Stock Units are subject to restrictions pursuant to the relevant provisions of the Plan. - (ii) "Restricted Stock" means Stock granted to a Participant pursuant to Article 7 that is subject to certain restrictions and to the risk of forfeiture. - (jj) "Restricted Stock Unit" means the right granted to a Participant pursuant to Article 7 to receive cash or Stock in the future, the payment of which is subject to certain restrictions and to the risk of forfeiture. - (kk) "Separation from Service" means either: (i) the termination of a Participant's employment with the Company and all Affiliates due to death, retirement or other reasons; or (ii) a permanent reduction in the level of bona fide services the Participant provides to the Company and all Affiliates to an amount that is 20% or less of the average level of bona fide services the Participant provided to the Company and all Affiliates in the immediately preceding 36 months, with the level of bona fide service calculated in accordance with Treasury Regulation Section 1.409A-1(h)(1)(ii).
+The Performance Goals may be stated in terms of absolute levels or relative to another company or companies or to an index or indices.

+(dd) "Performance Period" means one or more periods of time, which may be of varying and overlapping durations, as the Committee may select, over which the attainment of one or more Performance Goals will be measured.
+Except as set forth in Sections 7.4(c) and 8.5(c), in no event will the Performance Period for any Option, Restricted Stock Unit, Restricted Stock, Performance Share, Performance Share Unit, or Stock Appreciation Rights Award that vests based on the achievement of Performance Goals be less than twelve (12) months.

+(ee) "Performance Share" means a right granted to a Participant to receive a payment in the form of Stock, the payment of which is contingent upon achieving certain performance goals established by the Committee.

+(ff) "Performance Share Unit" means a right granted to a Participant to receive a payment in the form of Stock, cash, or a combination thereof, the payment of which is contingent upon achieving certain performance goals established by the Committee.

+(gg) "Plan" means the ON Semiconductor Corporation Amended and Restated Stock Incentive Plan.

+(hh) "Restricted Period" means the period during which Restricted Stock or Restricted Stock Units are subject to restrictions pursuant to the relevant provisions of the Plan.

+(ii) "Restricted Stock" means Stock granted to a Participant pursuant to Article 7 that is subject to certain restrictions and to the risk of forfeiture.

+(jj) "Restricted Stock Unit" means the right granted to a Participant pursuant to Article 7 to receive cash or Stock in the future, the payment of which is subject to certain restrictions and to the risk of forfeiture.

+(kk) "Separation from Service" means either: (i) the termination of a Participant's employment with the Company and all Affiliates due to death, retirement or other reasons; or (ii) a permanent reduction in the level of bona fide services the Participant provides to the Company and all Affiliates to an amount that is 20% or less of the average level of bona fide services the Participant provided to the Company and all Affiliates in the immediately preceding 36 months, with the level of bona fide service service calculated in accordance with Treasury Regulation Section 1.409A-1(h)(1)(ii).